mikependon/RepoDB/RepoDb.Extensions/RepoDb.SqlServer.BulkOperations/README.md

 RepoDb.SqlServerBootstrap.Initialize();
 ```

-Or visit our [installation](http://repodb.net/tutorial/installation) page for more information.
+Or, visit our [installation](http://repodb.net/tutorial/installation) page for more information.

 ## Special Arguments